Public Health Nursing Services

 - TB Testing is provided at no charge to students through age 18, contacts of known or suspected cases of tuberculosis and for new arrivals to the United States.

 - TB testing is only performed on Mondays (morning and afternoon clinics), Tuesdays (morning and afternoon clinics), and Wednesday morning clinics only.
 All TB tests requires a second visit afterward 48-72 hours to interpret the test.

-- A $30.00 fee is charged for adults who require a TB test for work/school for for children who require TB Testing upon return from visits outside United States to some high risk countries and any person who fails to return and must be retested.
+- A $30.00 fee (cash or check) is charged for adults who require a TB test for work/school for for children who require TB Testing upon return from visits outside United States to some high risk countries and any person who fails to return and must be retested.

 All immunizations are recorded in the Massachusetts Immunization Information System.
 If you have any questions about your child's immunization record, you may speak to the nurse at 508-532-5472.